Representative Chaplik's Sponsored and

 HB2633 (2022) – Requires hospitals to provide daily visitation.

 HB2290 (2021) – Updates and streamlines terms for licensing healthcare institutions.

 HB2292 (2021) – Allows the Arizona Regulatory Board of Physician Assistants to issue a new license to physician assistants who surrendered their license if the board determines the licensee be completely rehabilitated.

 Education Freedom and Parents’ Rights

-HB2439 – Requires public and charter schools to publish classroom materials online before the year begins for parents to review.
+HB2439 (2022) – Requires public and charter schools to publish classroom materials online before the start of the school year for parents to review.

 HB2478 (2022) – Prohibits elected officials from using public resources to impede or prevent public schools from operating.